handlewithcarecollective/pitter-patter/packages/docs/content/docs/introduction/what-is-pitter-patter.md

 That would be us, [Handle with Care](https://handlewithcare.dev/).
 We’re a cooperatively owned product development collective, comprised of software engineers and product managers.
-We are all equal owners and have equal decision-making power deciding what we work on.
+We are all equal owners and have equal decision-making power.

 We’re funded in two ways: